Monk: Dietary practices

-Jain ascetics follow a strict vegetarian diet without root vegetables.
-Shvetambara monks do not cook food but solicit alms from householders.
+Jain ascetics follow a strict vegetarian diet without root vegetables. Śvetāmbara monks do not cook food but solicit alms from householders.
 Digambara monks have only a single meal a day.
 Neither group will beg for food, but a Jain ascetic may accept a meal from a householder, provided that the latter is pure of mind and body and offers the food of his own volition and in the prescribed manner.
 During such an encounter, the monk remains standing and eats only a measured amount.
 Fasting (i.e., abstinence from food and sometimes water) is a routine feature of Jain asceticism.
 Fasts last for a day or longer, up to a month.
 Some monks avoid (or limit) medicine or hospitalization due to their careful attention to body.

 Austerities and other daily practices

 Other austerities include meditation in seated or standing posture near river banks in the cold wind, or meditation atop hills and mountains, especially at noon when the sun is at its fiercest.
 Such austerities are undertaken according to the physical and mental limits of the individual ascetic.
 Jain ascetics are (almost) completely without possessions.
-Some Jains (Shvetambara monks and nuns) own only unstitched white robes (an upper and lower garment) and a bowl used for eating and collecting alms.
+Some Jains (Śvetāmbara monks and nuns) own only unstitched white robes (an upper and lower garment) and a bowl used for eating and collecting alms.
 Male Digambara monks do not wear any clothes and carry nothing with them except a soft broom made of shed peacock feathers (pinchi) and eat from their hands.
 They sleep on the floor without blankets and sit on special wooden platforms.

 Every day is spent either in study of scriptures or meditation or teaching to lay people.
 They stand aloof from worldly matters.
 Many Jain ascetics take a final vow of Santhara or Sallekhana (i.e., a peaceful and detached death where medicines, food, and water are abandoned).
 This is done when death is imminent or when a monk feels that he is unable to adhere to his vows on account of advanced age or terminal disease.

-Quotes on ascetic practices from the Acharanga Sutra as Hermann Jacobi translated it:
+Quotes on ascetic practices from the Ācārāṅga Sūtra as Hermann Jacobi translated it: